oracle/ojdbc-extensions/README.md

 Oracle JDBC Driver for integration with cloud services and other specialized APIs.
 These SPI implementations are referred as "providers" for short.

-Each module of this project contains a set of providers.
+Each module of this project will integrate Oracle JDBC with a different technology.

-<u>The following modules contain providers for a particular cloud platform:</u>
+<h3>Cloud Platform Integration</h3>
 <dl>
 <dt><a href="ojdbc-provider-oci/README.md">Oracle JDBC OCI Providers</a></dt>
 <dd>Providers for integration with Oracle Cloud Infrastructure (OCI).</dd>